JackLin-Authme/labelme/README.md

 ## Box with multi-class label

-Labelme provide shape-based flags to label multi-class for each shape
+Labelme provides shape-based flags to label multi-class for each shape

 You can load default shape-based flags with a json file (such as [file](./examples/face-flags.json))